Category Archives: Dog Friendly Beaches

 Beach Concessions:

-If you don’t want to bring your own food, there are beach concessions available where you can buy snacks and drinks.
+If you don’t want to bring your own food, there are beach concessions available in the parking lot where you can buy snacks and drinks.

 Nugget the puggle takes.a hard earned nap at Nauset Beach's oversand driving trails.

-Nugget the puggle takes a hard earned nap after a long day of resting in the shade on Nauset’s ORV trails.
+Nugget takes a hard earned nap after a long day of resting in the shade on Nauset’s ORV trails.

 Nauset Beach dog rules

-• Nauset Public Beach: Dogs are prohibited from April 1st through Labor Day
+• Public beach: dogs are prohibited from April 1st through Labor Day on the public section of Nauset Beach.
+Bummer.

-• South of Trail #1 to Chatham Inlet: Dogs are allowed on the beach in summertime!
-Dogs are required to be on leash (not greater than 30 feet) at all times April 1st through Labor Day
+• Oversand driving trails: dogs are allowed all summer long on the oversand driving trails, assuming they’re not shut down due to nesting piping plovers.
+Access begins south of trail #1 to Chatham Inlet.
+Pets are required to be on leash (not greater than 30 feet) at all times April 1st through Labor Day.

 The entrance to oversand driving trails at Nauset Beach.